burgil/supe-project-creator/README.md

 > [!NOTE]
 > The created project is client-only.
 You are welcome to combine Supe Project Creator with any other server framework, such as Express.JS, FastAPI, Cloudflare Workers, etc.

 The tool comes with a **built-in web server**, making it easy to test and deploy your projects locally or in production.
-One of the standout features is a pre-configured **AI DEMO** that showcases object detection in images, demonstrating the integration of machine learning in web apps.
+One of the standout features is an optional pre-configured **AI DEMO** that showcases object detection in images, demonstrating the integration of machine learning in web apps.

 **Unlock Your Productivity**